 What is Economics?

-The study of Economics emphasises the importance of economic issues in a modern society and seeks to encourage an understanding of the world in which we live today and the economic forces that shape all our lives.
-Economics is an excellent subject for developing personal transferable skills such as the skills of analysis, application and evaluation.
-It is intellectually robust and of contemporary relevance.
-Employers and higher education value the content, the questioning attitudes and the skills which are acquired through studying Economics.
+The study of Economics emphasises the importance of economic issues in a modern society and seeks to encourage an understanding of the economic forces that shape all our lives in today’s world.
+Economics is an excellent subject for developing personal transferable skills.
+It is also intellectually robust and of contemporary relevance.
+Employers and universities value the content, the questioning attitudes and the skills which are acquired through studying Economics.
+Now, more than ever, it seems the study of Economics is incredibly pertinent.

 Why study Economics?